-Public agencies and agencies routinely make purchases to carry out their mission and ensure efficient operations.
+Public agencies routinely make purchases to carry out their mission and ensure efficient operations.
 These purchases are “public contracts” under the Ohio Ethics Law.

 Essentially, a public contract exists whenever a public agency buys or acquires goods or services.
 There is no minimum purchase amount required.
 If a public agency spends money, it is a public contract, whether the amount spent was ten dollars or ten thousand dollars.
 This is true even if there is no written contract.

 A public official or employee cannot use his or her authority to secure a public contract where the official, his or her family member, or his or her business associate has an interest.
 Whether the public official or employee directly uses a public position to authorize a public contract – or somehow influences the process – in favor of a family member or outside business associate, that is prohibited behavior.
 In fact, this is a fourth-degree felony under the Ethics Law.

 Examples of public contracts regarding property or goods could include office supplies, vehicle purchases, or even construction on public buildings.
 The purchase or acquisition of services, on the other hand, might include examples such as consulting services, court reporting, or insurance.

 When a public employee or official’s family member or business associate wishes to pursue a public contract, the public employee official must completely recuse himself or herself from the process.
 That does not merely mean the final decision-making process, but also any discussion, reviewing, recommendations or any other action.

 The Public Contract provision of the Ohio Ethics Law exists to ensure that public officials or employees do not abuse their public positions to secure or directly profit from public contracts, either for themselves, their family members, or their outside business associates.